Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

-You’ve probably seen black patches on the leaves of your plants, and if you’re like most gardeners, you’re not sure what it is.
+You’ve probably seen black patches on the leaves of your plants, and if you’re like most gardeners, you’re not sure what they are.
 Well, that’s likely sooty mold, and it can be a real problem.

 The mold doesn’t usually kill the plants, but it can make them look unattractive.
 It can also block sunlight from reaching the leaves, which can stunt their growth .